evelion-apps/dawn/README.md

 - Ubuntu Budgie
 - MacOS

 In theory, it should work in any unix environment.
+The steps to get started are:

-- Clone the repository locally
+- Clone the GitHub repository locally
 - Install the version of NodeJS specified in the `.tool-versions` file
 - Install packages `$ bin/install`
 - Start the server `$ bin/dev`